 Appoint a new champion: If you think that you will need to step down as champion in the near future, speak with your mentors and appoint one (or more) of them as the new champion.

 Checklist for handing the Dojo over to a new champion:

-- Make sure to add them as a co-champion on Zen.
-This will allow new champions admin access over the Dojo profile, meaning that they can create events and manage users.
+- Add the new champion as a co-champion on Zen, so that they have admin access to the Dojo profile, and can therefore create events and manage users.
 This will also ensure that your Dojo’s online presence is maintained.

-- Remember to share login details for your Dojo’s email address and social media accounts with the new champion.
-This is important for allowing the new champion to communicate with the Dojo members.
+- Share the login details for your Dojo’s email address and social media accounts with the new champion.

-- If your Dojo has a sponsor, make sure to hand over the sponsorship relationship to the new champion and make introductions where necessary.
+- If your Dojo has a sponsor, hand over the sponsorship relationship to the new champion and make introductions where necessary.

-- Ensure that the new champion is aware of resources available for champions, e.g, the Champions’ Handbook, our online “Start a Dojo” course and our Help Centre.
+- Ensure that the new champion is aware of the resources available for champions, such as the Champions’ Handbook, our ‘Start a Dojo’ free online course, and our Help Centre.

 Get in touch with the CoderDojo Foundation: It is important to let the CoderDojo Foundation know if you will be stepping down as champion.
 If your Dojo will no longer be running, then we will need to remove the public profile from our website.
 If you are handing over champion duties to another mentor, then we will make sure that they are supported and that their details are added as our first point of contact for your Dojo.
 Please contact the CoderDojo Foundation at email@example.com.